FirstLegoLeague/scoring/README.md

 ## Adding new version to the `launcher`

-To include your update in the `launcher` build, update the `scoring` version in `launcher/dev-scripts/config-get.js`.
+Please see the [Launcher README](https://github.com/FirstLegoLeague/Launcher/blob/readme-update/README.md#module-updates) for instructions on how to include your update in the `launcher` build.